-Survivor grant: The deceased did not satisfy the qualifying conditions for a pension but was eligible for an old-age grant or disability grant.
+Survivor grant: The deceased did not meet the qualifying conditions for an old-age or disability pension but was eligible for an old-age grant or disability grant.

 Eligible survivors are a widow(er) and children younger than age 16 (age 18 if a student, no limit if disabled) or dependent parents aged 60 or older.